Windhorse Honors a Courageous Woman

 As a little kid, I was too much in awe to feel frightened that

-we didn't know exactly where we were going.
+we didn't know exactly where we were going...though once in

 My Mom handled a business alone while Dad served overseas.